Likey00/DS-Problems/Rec4.md

 - `int dequeue()`: Removes the element at the back of the queue and returns it
 - `boolean isEmpty()`: Returns true if the queue is empty, false otherwise

-NOTE: You might want to add some methods to your CLL class before implementing the queue, I suggest `insertFront()` and `removeBack()`.
+NOTE: You might want to add some methods to your CLL class before implementing the queue, I suggest `insertEnd()` and `removeFront()`.

 Solutions will be available on `2/19`
 <br>